 The atmosphere in the north is very relaxed and friendly.
 The Turkish Cypriot people are by nature easy-going, and violent crime is very rare.
-The aggravating of foreigners by street sellers and shop owners, rampant in other parts of the Mediterranean, is blissfully absent here.
+The aggravating hassling of foreigners by street sellers and shop owners, rampant in other parts of the Mediterranean, is blissfully absent here.
 If you ask for help, it will be offered willingly, but if you are just strolling and looking, you will be left to yourself.
-On Girne’s harbour front, a waiter will try and entice you into his establishment, but it gets no worse than that.
-Women alone are not propositioned and it is quite safe to walk around after dark.
+On Girne’s harbourfront, a waiter or two may try to entice you into his establishment, but it gets no worse than that.
+Women alone are not propositioned and it is generally quite safe to walk around after dark.
 Your privacy is respected and people keep their distance.

-Levels of crime against the person are very low.
+Levels of crime against people are very low.
 Having said that, the usual precautions should be taken.
 The ‘entertainment’ spots to avoid are the seedy nightclubs that inhabit the roadside in usually out-of-town locations.
 These are basically lap- dancing joints, with prostitutes available for those who want them.
 It’s unlikely that female visitors would stumble into one of these, but most would be uncomfortable if they did so.
+(And many men, too!)
 There are also a couple of ‘motels’ in the old part of Girne that also seem to have an alternative, seedy purpose.
-Although the population is predominately Muslim, the dress sense for most Turkish Cypriot and Turkish women is secular.
-A significant proportion of the latter do wear headscarves, but you are unlikely to see a woman clad in a burqa.
-Visitors entering a mosque would do well to show respect by dressing appropriately; covered arms and shoulders, and avoidance of wearing short skirts, would show suitable sensitivity.

-Despite North Cyprus being nominally Islamic, homosexuality and bisexuality are far from unknown and are generally tolerated.
-There are some relaxed, gay-friendly bars, at least in Girne.
-Cypriots and Turks are a very tactile people, and you should not be surprised to see men hug and kiss each other (on the cheek) in public, so nothing in particular should be read into this.
+Cypriots and Turks are very tactile people, and you should not be surprised to see men hug and kiss each other (on the cheek) in public, so nothing in particular should be read into this.
 Ironically, other displays of public affection – such as kissing on the lips – even between straight partners, are frowned upon.
-Homosexuality is still illegal in the north, a legacy from the British era.
-Pressure groups are working to get this issue heard before parliament, but so far without any success.